Sigma117/Duck_Lane_Detection/README.md

 # Description (dataset)

-This dataset contains 7820 image for lane detection and 782 frames of them are labeled, created from 391 continuous driving scenario videos.
+The dataset used in this work contains 7820 images extracted from 391 videos taken by the Duckietown servers ([Duckitown Videos link](http://ipfs.duckietown.org:8080/ipfs/QmUbtwQ3QZKmmz5qTjKM3z8LJjsrKBWLUnnzoE5L4M7y7J/logs/gallery.html)).
+Among those images, 782 have been labeled.
-The size of images in this dataset is 256 x 128 RGB and the labeled images is 256 x 128 Gray Scale.
+The size of the images in this dataset is 256 x 128 RGB, while for the labeled images is 256 x 128 Gray Scale.

-the whole data set was created starting from the videos taken from the site [Duckitown Videos link](http://ipfs.duckietown.org:8080/ipfs/QmUbtwQ3QZKmmz5qTjKM3z8LJjsrKBWLUnnzoE5L4M7y7J/logs/gallery.html)
+the whole data set was created starting from the videos taken from the site

 Data Costruction
 - 256 x 128 RGB (images)